 The Network Services Interface provides an API that allows applications to monitor, control, interrogate, and support network resources that are made available by the provider of the network.
 The NSI Connection Service deals specifically with the request and management of network Connections on transport networks.
 NSI is inherently agnostic to the technology used in the transport plane.
 This technology agnostic approach is built into the NSI topology representation and is supported through the use of Service Definitions.

-A Connection Service can be requested by any application that has implemented an NSI CS requester Agent .
-Similarly, any network provider who has implemented an NSI provider Agent can service the request.
+A Connection Service can be requested by any application that has implemented an NSI CS Requester Agent (RA).
+Similarly, any network provider who has implemented an NSI Provider Agent (PA) can service the request.

 Each service is managed by an exchange of NSI messages between agents.
 These messages operate using a set of service primitives.
 Service primitives are the set of instructions that allow the requester to set up and manage a service.
 Each service request will result in the allocation of a service id for the new service instance.

-This document describes how security is applied to the NSI Connection Service and should be read in conjunction with GFD-R-212 Network Service Interface Connection Service version 2.0 [GFD.212] and Open Grid forum GFD-I-213, Network Services Framework v2.0 [GFD.213].
+This document describes how security is applied to the NSI Connection Service and should be read in conjunction with GFD-R.212 Network Service Interface Connection Service version 2.0 [GFD.212], Open Grid forum GFD-I.213, Network Services Framework v2.0 [GFD.213] and OGF GFD-I.217 NSI Signaling and Path Finding [GFD.217].

 Notational Conventions

-The key words ‘MUST,” “MUST NOT,” “REQUIRED,” “SHALL,” “SHALL NOT,” “SHOULD,” “SHOULD NOT,” “RECOMMENDED,” “MAY,” and “OPTIONAL” are to be interpreted as described in RFC 2119 [BRADNER], except that the words do not appear in uppercase.